 - (12) Pursuant to the terms of the separation agreement between us and Ms. Toshav, Ms. Toshav will continue to vest in stock options granted to her while she is providing consulting services to us.
 If the consultancy period is not terminated prior to June 24, 2012, then, effective upon the expiration of the consultancy period, Ms. Toshav will vest in 25% of the shares underlying the option grant she received in August 2011.
-The 230,208 shares listed in the table above represent options exercisable within sixty (60) days of April 16, 2012 and do not include the 25% of shares underlying the option grant she received in August 2011. - (13) Includes 1,704,126 shares subject to options exercisable within sixty (60) days of April 16, 2012 and 140,000 shares subject to currently exercisable warrants. - (14) Based solely on information contained in a Schedule 13G/A filed on February 13, 2012 by Rockall Emerging Markets Master Fund Limited (the "Fund"), Meldrum Asset Management, LLC (the "Investment Manager"), Con Egan ("Egan"), Conor O'Driscoll ("O'Driscoll") and Fulvio Dobrich ("Dobrich" and collectively with Egan and O'Driscoll, the "Managers"), who are collectively referred to as the "Reporting Persons."
+The 230,208 shares listed in the table above represent options exercisable within sixty (60) days of April 16, 2012 and do not include the 25% of shares underlying the option grant she received in August 2011. - (13) Includes 1,704,126 shares subject to options exercisable within sixty (60) days of April 16, 2012 and 140,000 shares subject to currently exercisable warrants. - Based solely on information contained in a Schedule 13G/A filed on February 13, 2012 by Rockall Emerging Markets Master Fund Limited (the "Fund"), Meldrum Asset Management, LLC (the "Investment Manager"), Con Egan ("Egan"), Conor O'Driscoll ("O'Driscoll") and Fulvio Dobrich ("Dobrich" and collectively with Egan and O'Driscoll, the "Managers"), who are collectively referred to as the "Reporting Persons."
 The Managers are the principals of the Investment Manager, which is the investment manager of the Fund.
 In the aggregate, the Reporting Persons beneficially owned 10,781,071 shares.
-The beneficial ownership of each Reporting Person was as follows: (i) the Fund beneficially owned 6,707,493 shares, which amount includes 631,034 shares subject to currently exercisable warrants, (ii) the Investment Manager and in his individual capacity, beneficially owned 8,055,493 shares, which amount includes 105,264 shares subject to currently exercisable warrants, (iv) O'Driscoll, both as a Manager and in his individual capacity, beneficially owned 7,492,182 shares, which amount includes 52,632 shares subject to currently exercisable warrants, and (v) Dobrich, both as a Manager and in his individual capacity, beneficially owned by the Fund and the Investment Manager, as the manager of the Fund, has the power to vote and dispose of the shares beneficially owned by the Fund.
-Each of the Managers, by virtue of his position as a principal of the Investment Manager, has the shared authority to vote and dispose of all of the shares held by the Fund, as well as the sole power to vote and dispose of shares held in his individual capacity. - (15) Based solely on information contained in a Schedule 13G/A filed on February 13, 2012 by BlackRock, Inc.
+The beneficial ownership of each Reporting Person was as follows: (i) the Fund beneficially owned 6,707,493 shares, which amount includes 631,034 shares subject to currently exercisable warrants, (ii) the Investment Manager, as the manager of the Fund, beneficially owned 6,707,493 shares, which amount includes 631,034 shares subject to currently exercisable warrants, (iii) Egan, both as a Manager and in his individual capacity, beneficially owned 8,055,493 shares, which amount includes 105,264 shares subject to currently exercisable warrants, (iv) O'Driscoll, both as a Manager and in his individual capacity, beneficially owned 8,048,382 shares, which amount includes 105,264 shares subject to currently exercisable warrants, and (v) Dobrich, both as a Manager and in his individual capacity, beneficially owned 8,648,382 shares, which amount includes 105,264 shares subject to currently exercisable warrants.
+Each of the Fund and the Investment Manager, as the manager of the Fund, has the power to vote and dispose of the shares beneficially owned by the Fund.
+Each of the Managers, by virtue of his position as a principal of the Investment Manager, has the shared authority to vote and dispose of shares held in his individual capacity. - (15) Based solely on information contained in a Schedule 13G/A filed on February 13, 2012 by BlackRock, Inc.